BrunoVDK/constraint-programming/README.md

 decreased the average number of backtracks but increased the runtime.\

 The boolean models include the natural combined model and a more intuitive characterisation resembling an integer programming or a SAT model (using [`occurrences/3`](http://eclipseclp.org/doc/bips/lib/ic_global/occurrences-3.html) instead of sums, disjunctions and conjunctions).
-Both of them have $N x N x N$ boolean variables $b_{rcv}$ which are true if the cell at row $r$ and column $c$ holds the value $v$.
+Both of them have `N x N x N` boolean variables `b_{rcv}` which are true if the cell at row `r` and column `c` holds the value `v`.
 The natural combined model was cumbersome to implement and performed badly.
 It was introduced together with an algorithm which was tailored after it, and a constraint for unequality of lists isn't really supported by `ECLiPSe`[^5].

 Note that it is usually not recommended to use a boolean model when integers can be used instead (as pointed out by Rossi).